dirksan28/Scenic2DashCanEmu/README.md

 The code which runs on the arduino is based on [MCP_CAN_lib](https://github.com/coryjfowler/MCP_CAN_lib).
 For convenience a copy of this library also is part of this project.
 Just put the can-library into the library folder of your Arduino IDE (on linux: ~/Arduino/libraries).

-The Message-Sequence can be extended or modified by patching for the the following within the [canEmu.ino](./Arduino/canEmulator/canEmulator.ino "link to canEmu.ino") file:
+The Message-Sequence can be extended or modified by patching the following code fragments within the [canEmu.ino](./Arduino/canEmulator/canEmulator.ino "link to canEmu.ino") file:

 ### Code
 ```c